Introduction to Machine Learning: Manifold learning

 and $\sum_{k=1}^N \bfrho_k = 0$.
 With this notation, we can interpret Laplacian embedding as the minimization of

 (subject to previous orthogonality constraints).
 In other terms, $y_1, \ldots, y_N$ are determined so that the linear relationships

-are satisfied, which is similar to the LLE condition, without the requirement that $\rho_{k}(k) = 1$.
+are satisfied, which is similar to the LLE condition, without the requirement that $\pe {\rho_k} k = 1$.

-An alternate requirement that could have been made for LLE is that $\sum_{l=1}^N (\pe{\rho_{k}}l)^2 = 1$ for all $k$.
+\item An alternate requirement that could have been made for LLE is that $\sum_{l=1}^N (\pe{\rho_{k}}l)^2 = 1$ for all $k$.
 Instead of having to solve a linear system in step 2 of \cref{alg:lle}, one would then compute an eigenvector with smallest eigenvalue of $S_k$.
 For graph embedding, this constraint can be enforced by modifying the Laplacian matrix, since $\sum_{l=1}^N (\pe{\rho_{k}}l)^2$ is just the $(k,k)$ coefficient of $RR^T$.
 Given this, let $D$ be the diagonal matrix formed by the diagonal elements of $L$, and define the so-called ``symmetric Laplacian'' $\tilde L = D^{-1/2} L D^{-1/2}$.
 One obtain an alternative, and popular, graph embedding method by replacing $e_1, \ldots, e_{p+1}$ above by the first $p$ eigenvectors of $\tilde L$.

-Another interpretation of this representation can be based on the random walk associated with the graph structure.
-Consider the random process $t \mapsto \bfq(t)$ defined as follows.
+\item Another interpretation of this representation can be based on the random walk associated with the graph structure.
+Consider the Markov process $t \mapsto \bfq(t)$ defined as follows.
 The initial position, $\bfq(0)$ is selected according to some arbitrary distribution, say $\pi_0$.
 Conditional to $\bfq(t) = k$, the next position is determined by setting random waiting times $\tau_{kl}$, each distributed as an exponential distribution with rate $\be_{kl}$ (or expectation $1/\be_{kl}$), and the process moves to the position $l$ for which $\tau_{kl}$ is smallest after waiting for that time.
 Let $P(t)$ be the matrix with coefficients $P(t, k, l) = P(\bfq(t+s) = l\mid \bfq(s) = k)$.
-Then, one has
+Then, one shows that

 where the right-hand side is the matrix exponential.
 If $\la_1 = 0 \leq \lambda_2 \leq\cdots \leq \la_N$ are the eigenvalues of $L$ with corresponding eigenvectors $e_1, \ldots, e_N$, then

 In particular, restricting the first eigenvectors of $L$ provides an approximation of this stochastic process, i.e.,